x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/smime/smime-settings-for-owa.md

 ::: moniker-end

 ::: moniker range="exchserver-2019"
-S/MIME in Outlook on the web in Exchange 2019 is supported in Internet Explorer, Edge (non-Chromium version), and Google Chrome.
+S/MIME in Outlook on the web in Exchange 2019 is supported in Internet Explorer, Edge, Edge with Chromium, and Google Chrome.

 ## Considerations for Chrome